qgustavor/vanilla-balance-text/README.md

 *Converted to Vanilla based on [adobe-webplatform/balance-text](https://github.com/adobe-webplatform/balance-text) (which requires jQuery).*

+*This is the readme for the 2.0 version, which isn't supported anymore.*

 The default text rendering algorithm is:

 1. Add 1 word at a time to the current line until the next word won't fit.